 - 1 part perlite or sand.

 Avoid regular potting soil or any mix with fertilizer, as it may harm the plant.
-For Mexican butterworts, you can add lava rock or crushed coral for a slightly alkaline soil.
+For the Mexican variety, you can add lava rock or crushed coral for a slightly alkaline soil.

 Fertilizer